 - Your follow-up care will be provided for the next 90 days by a Panel Physician [pdf] at CONCENTRA.
 If you do not choose to have your follow-up treatment provided by a Panel Physician, you will pay all expenses yourself.

-- After 90 days, if additional treatment is required, you can choose your own physician after notifying your supervisor and the Benefits Office within five days.
+- After 90 days, if additional treatment is required, you can choose your own physician after notifying the Benefits Office within five days.

 Through Workers' Compensation, you can receive the following benefits: